Operation Pershing: Operation

 By the end of the 1966-1967 rainy season, the 3rd Division seemed on the verge of collapse.
 MACV estimates during 1966 had placed the division's strength at over 11,000, nearly twice the size of most enemy divisions in South Vietnam.
 By April 1967, however, despite the cannibalization of many of its support elements to fill the infantry units and the arrival of large numbers of replacements from North Vietnam, the division would remain ineffective for most of the year.
 The departure of the 3rd Division from the Bình Định plain, the heartland of the insurgency in central Vietnam, clearly represented a major setback.
 The unwillingness of the division to stand and fight may have surprised the local inhabitants, but taking on the Americans was now recognized as suicidal.
-During Operation Thayer alone, of the 194 enemy soldiers captured, 70 had been North Vietnamese."
+During Operation Thayer alone, of the 194 enemy soldiers captured, 70 had been North Vietnamese.
 Most of those who surrendered reported low morale in their units, acute shortages of food and medicines, and a lack of confidence in their leaders.
-As General Norton became more aware of the PAVN plight, so too had the commander of the 3rd Division, Col. Le Truc.
+As Norton became more aware of the PAVN plight, so too had the commander of the 3rd Division, Col. Le Truc.
 In a message to his subordinate commanders in December 1966, he noted that "new difficulties have beset us" including "continuing attacks, serious casualties, and attacks upon our rear bases."
 He complained of a "considerable increase" in the number of "shirkers," many of whom "surrender and betray us."
 Discipline had to be restored immediately, even if it became necessary to "purge the ranks of undesirables."
 As Norton's men persisted in grinding down the 3rd Division still further during the next three months, Truc's superiors decided to replace him.
 Local VC forces in Bình Định were also in disarray.
 Having been firmly entrenched throughout the province for a generation, they were quickly losing their traditional areas of support.
 Of particular concern to the VC province chief was the loss of the Siem Giang Valley and the Bồng Sơn Plain.
-In the 1st Cavalry Division operational area, General Norton estimated that 80 percent of the people had been removed from insurgent influence, at least temporarily, although they were not necessarily under the control of the South Vietnamese government.
+In the 1st Cavalry Division operational area, Norton estimated that 80 percent of the people had been removed from insurgent influence, at least temporarily, although they were not necessarily under the control of the South Vietnamese government.
 The enemy's military forces had been defeated, Norton correctly noted, but the political battle was still being fought.
 Cautious optimism on the part of the US advisers in Bình Định was evident in the province's Hamlet Evaluation System, or HES, report for April 1967.
 The HES reports estimated that 68 percent (660,000) of the people of Bình Định lived in areas under government control; another 14 percent resided in contested areas; while the remaining 18 percent still lived in regions under VC domination.
-Six months earlier, in October 1966, General Westmoreland had reported that "only 22 percent of the population of Bình Định Province is considered secure."
+Six months earlier, in October 1966, Westmoreland had reported that "only 22 percent of the population of Bình Định Province is considered secure."
 Whatever the long-term prospect, this apparent success was considered the most important turnaround in any province.